Atom-54/xenonjs/README.md

 More detailed information on the components is available at the [Library README](./pkg/Library/README.md).

 ### Custom libraries
-`Build` also allows you to add your own custom and pluggable Nodes on the fly, and make them immediately usable in your Graphs.
-To get started, simply clone and tweak our [demo replit](https://replit.com/@sjmiles/CustomLibrary).
+`Build` also allows you to add your own custom and pluggable Nodes on the fly.
-Here you can find codelabs for authoring your own components: [Atoms](./pkg/Library/Atom.md), [Nodes](./pkg/Library/Node.md), and [Node Types](./pkg/Library/NodeType.md).
+In the custom Nodes, you can use the collection of existing Atoms, author your own, or mix them together.
+The custom Nodes are immediately usable when constructing your Graphs or sharing the Graphs with others.
+You can also share your custom Nodes with other users, or use others' custom libraries.

+For information on how to configure the custom libraries, see [Custom Libraries](./pkg/Build/README.md#custom-libraries).

 ## Run XenonJs locally